A virtual private network (VPN) is a valuable tool in the arsenal of all internet users.

 Examine the security protocol used to tunnel you to the VPNs server (OpenVPN is high-quality)

 Find the base of operations for your VPN and make sure it’s not in a place rife with government surveillance

-Some governments, like the U.S. and Canada, are engaged in monitoring VPN interactions within their jurisdiction.
-You may want a VPN based in a more internet-friendly country.
+Some governments, like the U.S. and Canada, are engaged in monitoring interactions within their jurisdiction.
+You may want a service based in a more internet-friendly country.

 What a VPN Should Do and How to Know It’s Performing

 Your VPN should mask your internet browsing and location, ultimately providing the services we listed above.
-Yet, you should not simply trust that your VPN is working.
+Yet, you should not simply trust that your configuration is working.

-Here are some tests you can run to see if your VPN is acting the way it’s supposed to:
+Here are some tests you can run to see if your solution is acting the way it’s supposed to:

 See if you can access geo-locked data like movies on your streaming service of choice

 Use internet resources to check for DNS leaks